bparanj/crystal/electronics/book/tasks.md

 6:Merge with existing experiment.

 - Show that the current through the circuit will be the same.
 FOR LED + resistor circuit
-- See 15.md for batteries in parallel.
 - Connect multimeter before and after a resistor to show the current flowing is the same before or after the resistor.

-Sequence

-Experiments

-Tags

 Review